-Valuation of mine property
+Amortisation of mine properties

 The group uses the concept of life of mine to determine the amortisation of mine properties.
 In determining life of mine, the Group prepares mineral reserve estimates which by their very nature, require judgements, estimates and assumptions.
 Where the proved and probable reserve estimates need to be modified, the amortisation expense is accounted for prospectively from the date of the assessment until the end of the revised mine life (for both the current and future years).